XPRNetwork/grant-framework/applications/BlastPad.md

 Milestone 2 to be considered complete when all 5 escrow modules have been split and are running independently, and are open source, with full documentation, available to the public.

+Milestone 1a:
+Estimated duration: 30-45 running concurrently with Milestone 1
+FTE: 2
+Costs: $10,000 to include $8000 development for AirDropper Pro and $2000 in advertising (4 weeks at $500 per week in sponsored Twitter ads with an emphasis to bring devs into the chain and use our airdropping platform)
+•	AirDropper Pro Site is complete in Milestone 1a
+•	Both AirDrop types to function
+•	All testing complete
+•	UI / UX complete
+•	Smart Contract integrations complete
+Milestone 1a to be considered complete when the domain https://airdropperpro.com/ is fully functional and tested.

+Milestone 1b:
+Estimated duration: 30-45 days running concurrently with Milestone 1
+FTE: 1
+Costs: $4,500 for development only (No advertisement)
+•	Token Creation platform is complete in Milestone 1b
+•	All smart contracts complete
+•	UI/ UX complete
+•	Front end and back end complete and functioning as intended.
+Milestone 1b to be considered complete when the domain https://tokencreate.io/ is fully functional and tested.

+Milestone 2:
+Estimated Duration: 60-90 days (30-60 days from Milestone 1 completion)
+FTE: 2
+Cost: $10,000 USD: to include $8,000 in development costs and $2,000 in advertising (4 weeks at $500 per week in sponsored Twitter ads with an emphasis to bring devs into the chain and use our staking platform for their tokens) Our advertisements will emphasize development on Proton Blockchain and the ease of use of the chain and the staking platform.
+•	Staking platform is complete
+•	Bonus pool is complete
+•	UI/UX work is complete
+•	Front end and back end work complete
+•	All smart contract work is complete
+Milestone 2 to be considered complete when the domain https://dailystake.io/ is fully functional and tested.
+Milestone 3:
+Milestone 3 is strictly an advertisement reimbursement.
+We would like to conduct paid advertising for the first 10 “Airdrop Claims” to benefit the Proton Blockchain and to bring users into the ecosystem to participate in the airdrops.
+We are asking for $1000 per “Airdrop Claim” and this would be to cover 30 days of sponsored posts on Twitter for each of the first 10 projects that use our platform and the “Airdrop Claim” feature.
+Cost: $10,000 and paid as a reimbursement for advertising expense Total Costs for all Milestones and Breakdown:
+Development:
+•	$3,200 design work
+•	$8,000 Air Dropper Pro
+•	$4,500 Token Creation
+•	$8,000 Staking platform
+Total development costs: $23,700
+Advertising Expense:
+•	$2,000 AirDropper Pro
+•	$2,000 Daily Stake (staking platform)
+•	$10,000 cumulative, which breaks down at $1,000 per air drop claim for the first 10 users.
+Must be an Air Drop “Claim” with at least a 30 day claim period.
+Total advertising expense: $14,000
+Total project cost: Development + Advertising = $37,700

 ### Future Plans

 > How do you intend to enhance, promote and support your project in the future?
 Our team is full-time and growing.
 We are builders and we are constantly improving our platforms and adding more services and better functions.
-We plan to release our closed end platform and begin immediately advertising it through paid socials, with the goal of bringing thousands of users into the Proton ecosystem.
-4 weeks later we will release our open source modules and promote those to developers.
-We plan to continue to build on Proton and support our products and services.
+We plan to release the BlastPad platform and begin immediately advertising it through paid socials, with the goal of bringing thousands of users into the Proton ecosystem.

 ### Additional Information

 > We have never received a grant from Proton in the past.
 We are actively involved in the Proton community and believe in their vision for mainstream adoption.
 We currently run 3 metal nodes, run 3 dedicated servers, and have built a loan liquidator bot.
-We are actively working on an airdrop platform, a staking platform, and a token creation platform.
+We are actively working on an escrow platform, airdrop platform, a staking platform, and a token creation platform.
 We have plans after that for a web3 photography site and a travel site, both on Proton blockchain.
 We will then use the smart contract knowledge from these platforms to integrate into our real estate search platform.